Autism and Gestalt Language Processing

 The Stages of Natural Language Acquisition

-For a stage 1 GLP, we will model whole phrases, like 'let's play with the helicopter!' and 'we can make it fly!'
+For a stage 1 GLP, this might be whole phrases, like 'let's play with the helicopter!' and 'we can make it fly!'
+We can also use songs or rhymes.
+GLPs often like funny voices and rich intonation.